 I appreciate those who take on a variety of jobs, from collecting the garbage to taking care of animals to performing life-saving surgeries.
 These too are functions of society that must be filled.
 The military is important and necessary, but so are many other things that we don’t feel the need to commend with such fervor.

 If nothing else, this gratuitous and reflexive torrent of support for anyone involved in the military has demonstrated how easy it is to sway public opinion with emotional appeals.
 Violence comes to the homeland and the hardest hit victim is rationality.
-But fifteen years is enough; the emotional bomb has burst.
+But enough; the emotional bomb has burst.
 It’s time to usher in a new age of reason.